AndersDeath/diary2/000-current.md

 # 12 April - Freitag - Berlin - 568 Tag der Einwanderung - Warm Sunny

 The day was nice.
 I finished with some tasks for XU, and finished doing a bunch of improvements for my projects.
 In general I was at home for a whole day but in the evening me and Ksusha were in Volskpark Freidrichshine.
 I am not sure that wroted down this title correctly.
 The place was really nice and it is just in 20 minutes walking from my home.
+It's really cool that the place is so close to us.